magenta-aps/mox/doc/user/api/import.rst

    An Import operation creates or overwrites a object from the JSON payload and returns the UUID for the object.

-   If there a no object with the UUID or the object with that UUID have been :ref:`deleted <DeleteOperation>` or :ref:`passivated <PassivateOperation>`, it creates a new object at the specified UUID.
+   If there is no object with the UUID or the object with that UUID have been :ref:`deleted <DeleteOperation>` or :ref:`passivated <PassivateOperation>`, it creates a new object at the specified UUID.
 It is similar to a :ref:`CreateOperation`, but you specify at which UUID.
 It sets ``livscykluskode: "Importeret"``.

-   If a object with the UUID does exist it `completely overwrites` the object.
+   If an object with the UUID does exist it `completely overwrites` the object including all ``virkning`` periods.
-   Including all ``virkning``-periods.
 It sets ``livscykluskode: "Rettet"``.
-   This is useful when you want to change the ``virking``-periods.
+   This is useful if you want to change the ``virking`` periods.

    The JSON-payload must contain a complete object in exactly the same format as for the :ref:`CreateOperation`.